 Your best bet is going to be a product like Boogie Wipes Saline Mist, which is 100% safe and pediatrician approved.

 And SO much easier!

-If your child is unable to blow her nose, use a nasal bulb or aspirator to suck the mucus from the nasal cavity.
+If your child is unable to blow her nose, using a nasal bulb will help you help her clear out the nasal passageway.

 Elevating your child’s head may improve drainage and allow her to rest more comfortably.